vals/umis/README.md

 extract the cell barcode and UMI, respectively.

 The recommended workflow is to map reads to cDNA, in which case the target name in the BAM will be a transcript ID.
-If the BAM has been mapped to a genome e.g. with STAR, `tagcount` can use the optional `GX` BAM tag to get the gene name.
+If the BAM has been mapped to a genome (e.g. with STAR) `tagcount` can use the optional `GX` BAM tag to get the gene name.
 In this case, use the option `--gene_tags`.

 ## kallisto